 Creare offers a full range of services in fluid dynamics and heat transfer.
 Our experience and engineering judgment has been honed by hundreds of projects and dozens of years of collective experience in the analysis, design, fabrication, testing, and troubleshooting of fluid/thermal systems.

-Our work and experience encompass virtually any situation: stationary or rotating machinery; coupled fluid flow, heat, and mass transfer; chemically-reacting flows; and micro- and earth gravity.
+Our work and experience encompass virtually any situation: stationary or rotating machinery; coupled fluid flow, heat, and mass transfer; chemically-reacting flows; micro- and earth gravity; and aircraft aerodynamics.
 And we work at scales ranging from microscopic capillary pores to large power plant piping.

 Examples of our assignments include:

 - Predicting temperature uniformity during processing of integrated circuits.

 - Calculating the flow field in the Space Shuttle solid rocket motor joints and seals following the Challenger accident.

 - Developing means to employ gas lift for mining solids from the ocean at three mile depths.